sslab-gatech/shfllock/README.md

   - Exim
   - Metis
 - AFL: Follow the README.md in the fuzzing directory
+- Nanobenchmark: Please refer to the `kernel-syncstress` for more information.

 ### Userspace Benchmark

+- We extend the `Litl` framework (`rwlocks/src/litl/`) and use the `LD_PRELOAD` for usersapce benchmarks.

 ### Contact
 - Sanidhya Kashyap (sanidhya@gatech.edu)